 Step 1: Open the Contacts app.

 Step 2: Choose Preferences from the Contacts menu.

 Step 4: Untick the box next to Show contacts Siri found in Apps.

 You will be warned that disabling the feature will “delete any unconfirmed contact suggestions.”
 Click the blue button labelled Turn Off, or press Enter to confirm.

-What happens when I disable contact suggestions?
+What happens when I disable suggested contact?